25 Weird and Interesting Facts about Japan

 A lot of people don’t know this fact about Japan, including me!
 When I first visited Japan, I thought the face mask was worn because people don’t want to get sick and wanted to avoid other people’s germs.
 But, it’s actually the other way around.

 If you are sick you wear the face mask, so you don’t get others sick.
-Again, this shows how nice the Japanese are!
-Always thinking of others!
+Again, this shows how nice the Japanese are.
+They are always thinking of others!

 22. You can rent a cuddle